Lady Molly of Scotland Yard: The Frewin Miniatures

 Lady Molly takes the case on the insistence that the chief writes to every museum and art collector asking for details of purchases for the last couple of years.
 When the results come back, she finds out that the Budapest museum owns eight Engleheart miniatures which they bought two years ago.

 Soon after Lady Molly and Mary are having afternoon tea at the Hotel Metropole.
 The Steynes and the Frewins are at a nearby table.
 Lady Molly is soon joined by some friends including Sir Anthony Truscott, one of the keepers of the Art Department at South Kensington Museum.
-To Mary's amazement, Lady Molly announces that she is mad about miniatures and has just brought to Engleheart miniatures from Budapest and gives Mary her room key, asking her to retrieve the miniatures from her room, so she can show them to Sir Anthony.
+To Mary's amazement, Lady Molly announces that she is mad about miniatures and has just brought two Engleheart miniatures from Budapest and gives Mary her room key, asking her to retrieve the miniatures from her room, so she can show them to Sir Anthony.

 This show secures the attention of Mrs Frewin, who follows Mary to the room and offers her £200 to see the contents of the package.
 Lady Molly however is not far behind and confronting Mrs Frewin opens the package to show some blank pieces of cardboard.
 Mrs Frewin accuses her of trickery but Lady Molly insists that she now knows the truth.

 Mrs Frewin, an accomplished artist in her own right, had copied the miniatures after her husband's first seizure had impaired his mind and eyesight.
 She had then sold the originals to the Budapest museum and given the money to her son.
 However, on his death she had realised that with the art works due to pass to her nephew, they would have to be valued for probate.
 She had then engineered the fake theft to cover her tracks.

 Lady Molly assures the widow that as long as she gives Scotland yard a confession, they will be content not to take matters any further, and suggests that Mrs Frewin can probably come to an amicable agreement with James Hyam on compensation.

 The Irish-Tweed Coat

 A young man is implicated in a murder.
-Desperate to prove his son's innocence, the worried father notices the strange behaviour of one of his fiancee's boarders.
+Desperate to prove his son's innocence, the worried father notices the strange behaviour of one of his fiancée's boarders.
 He discovers evidence that a Sicilian gang is involved.
 Lady Molly must rush to Italy with the evidence before the gang catches her.